 Cultural traditions have a funny way of becoming widely adopted, without actually being understood.
 The idea of wearing a white wedding gown, for example, has only been around for about 160 years, when Queen Victoria opted for a cream lace look for her 1840 wedding.
-Before that, brides wore dresses that spanned across the entire color spectrum, mostly choosing from whatever was already hanging in their closet.
-And if you ask us, we prefer that approach a whole lot more.
+Before that, brides wore dresses that spanned across the entire color spectrum, mostly choosing from whatever was already hanging in their closet, or abiding by cultural norms.
+And if you ask us, we prefer that whole "wear whatever you want" approach much more.

-So, if you're not into that whole "princess gown" thing, who cares!
-So many of today's brides are looking beyond the embroidered, tulle-filled dresses and are turning to indie labels, interesting cuts, and other non-traditional takes on what you wear when you say "I do."
-That's why, we’ve rounded up a few options, from silk slip dresses to the ecru jumpsuit your heart has been searching for.
+So, if you're not into the "princess wedding gown" bit, power to you.
+So many of today's brides are looking beyond the embroidered, tulle-filled dresses and are turning to indie labels, modern cuts, and other non-traditional takes on what to wear when they say "I do."
+So we’ve rounded up a few options, from silk slip dresses made for beach nuptials to an ivory suit perfect for a courthouse hitch, that break away from the traditional idea of the wedding dress.
 The pieces here are the furthest thing from being classically "bridal" — in the best way possible, of course.